blindauer/DelveBuddy/README.md

 ## Installation
 * For the latest stable version, download from CurseForge: https://www.curseforge.com/wow/addons/delvebuddy
-* For cutting-edge, not yet released version, clone or download this repository into your WoW `Interface/AddOns` folder.
+* For cutting-edge, unreleased versions, clone or download this repository into your WoW `Interface/AddOns` folder.

 ## Usage
-* **Minimap icon:** Click the minimap icon to show/hide DelveBuddy's tooltip UI.rewards.
+* **Minimap icon:** Click the minimap icon to show/hide DelveBuddy's tooltip UI.
 * **Data Broker:** Hover over the LibDataBroker icon to see DelveBuddy's tooltip UI.
 * **Right-click** the broker or minimap icon for options menu
 * **Shift+click** the minimap icon (or Shift-hover on the DataBroker) to show the rewards UI.